 - b.
-Extensions beyond 7 calendar days are to be approved by the Developmental Disabilities Regional Services Administrator (RSA) for the applicable region.
+Extensions beyond 7 calendar days are to be approved by the Developmental Disabilities Regional Operations Director for the applicable region.
 The following criteria must be met for consideration for an extension of the individual's length of stay: - i.
 Discharge criteria noted in Section D 4a-4d have not been met as evidenced by observations, with assessment of outcomes related to clinical interventions documented on a daily basis AND - ii.
 Environmental conditions (due to safety concerns) within the home preclude immediate discharge, AND/OR - iii.
 Extraordinary circumstances regarding the care-giver/provider that negate their ability to provide care for the individual upon discharge as determined by the DD RSA. - 2.
 The development of a discharge plan is to be person-centered, beginning at intake and noting: - a.
 An evaluation of additional supports and services by the support coordinator for individuals with waiver services. - b.
 An evaluation of additional supports and services by the planning list administrator for individuals on the planning list. - c.
 Referral for intake and evaluation by the Regional I & E Team, to determine eligibility and most in need of services, for individuals not in waiver services. - d.
-Intensive Out-of -Home support staff have trained the personnel in postcrisis services placement and/or family members regarding all interventions utilized in the out-of-home crisis placement. - e.
+Intensive Out-of -Home support staff have trained the personnel in post-crisis services placement and/or family members regarding all interventions utilized in the out-of-home crisis placement. - e.
 Coordination with the family and/or DD service provider on a plan for return to school/educational activities. - 3.
 Upon discharge from the TIS Home, the individual may: - a.
-Return to his/her family home or provider placement: - b.
+Return to his/her family home or provider placement; - b.
 Experience a permanent change in provider location.
 For individuals in waiver services, a permanent change in provider location will require an assessment evaluation as a result of an approved Individual Service Plan (ISP) addendum based upon the long term interests of the individual and in accordance with DBHDD policies. - 4.
 Out-of-Home Support services and discharge planning case management are to be documented daily by appropriate personnel. - 5.
 Records of pre-service and annual training of TIS Home staff, including names of persons trained, the training source, content, dates, length of training, and copies of certificates received and persons attending must be kept and be readily available. - 6.
-The applicable Regional Office is to be immediately notified of the child/youth's admission into the TIS home.

-7. The TIS provider is to collaborate with to all applicable parties (Families/Caregivers, Support Coordination Agencies, Provider Agencies, and/or Regional Office I & E Teams) in order to establish a comprehensive discharge plan.
+The applicable Regional Office is to be immediately notified of the child/youth's admission into the TIS home. - 7.
+The TIS provider is to collaborate with to all applicable parties (Families/Caregivers, Support Coordination Agencies, Provider Agencies, and/or Regional Office I & E Teams) in order to establish a comprehensive discharge plan.
 A discharge plan may include "step downs" to a TIS host home model and then back to family or provider with scheduled maintenance respite in place.
 The TIS host home provider will be required to follow DBHDD and agency policies and procedures.
 Host Home provider will be required to follow plan of support determined by the assessment team.
 Additional support will be provided if authorized.

-G-2.
+H-2.
 TIS HOME RECORD MANAGEMENT

-All records must be kept in accordance with requirements of the Department of Behavioral Health and Developmental Disabilities current Provider Manual, Part II, Section I, Community Standards for All Providers.
+All records must be kept in accordance with requirements of the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental

-G-3.
+Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable to crisis supports services.

+H-3.
 TIS HOME DOCUMENTATION OF SERVICES